kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 **Skill Notes:**
 - Putting the points into Stealth at the start causes our initial footlocker to contain a Stealth Field Generator, which sells for 40 extra credits.
 This is necessary to guarantee enough credits to buy the stims and grenades we want when we reach Taris.
 - Putting 2 points into Computer Use, along with 14 Int, saves us one computer spike when we hack on the Endar Spire, allowing us to only have to buy one from Larrim.
 This helps us compensate for the fewer credits Scoundrels get compared to a Scout.
-- We need Persuade for several conversations, most notably Persuading Juhani to redeem her and Persuading Yuthura to admit us to the Sith Academy.
+- We need Persuade for several conversations, most notably Persuading Juhani to return to the light side and Persuading Yuthura to admit us to the Sith Academy.
 With the given build, the only Persuade check that we could possibly fail is the scientists at the force field in Kolto Control, and if we cast Force Valor first we are guaranteed to pass it; without, it's a 50-50 chance.
-All our Persuade checks are Medium difficulty at worst, and that's the only point in our build where we don't have enough Persuade to guarantee passing them.
+All our Persuade checks are Medium difficulty at worst, and that's the only point in our build where we don't have enough Persuade to guarantee passing Medium checks.
 - The points in Demolitions and Security are just used to keep menus cleaner.
 We will never have to loot a mine or open a door.
 - Every other spare point is put into Treat Injury to make medpac use more efficient.